-Curriculum Contributions Other Extra-Curricular Items Voluntary financial Contributions and Activities contributions for Voluntary financial Items and activities that curriculum items and contributions for non- enhance or broaden the activities which the school curriculum items and schooling experience of deems necessary for activities that relate to the students and are above students to learn the school's functions and and beyond what the Curriculum. objectives. school provides for free to deliver the Curriculum.
-These are provided on a user-pays basis. • Schools may also invite parents to supply or purchase educational items to use and
+Extra-Curricular Items and Activities

+Items and activities that enhance or broaden the schooling experience of students and are above and beyond what the school provides for free to deliver the Curriculum.
+These are provided on a user-pays basis.